ensody/androidmanifest-changer/README.md

 # androidmanifest-changer

-This is a tool for manipulating the AndroidManifest.xml within Android apps.
-Both, AAB (Bundles) and APK files are support.
+Change Android AAB/APK attributes like the versionCode and versionName.
+This tool modified the binary AndroidManifest.xml within AAB (Bundles) and APK files.

 ## Supported attributes